unfired terracotta sculpture 35 cm tall, by Chris Wayan, 2006

 I meet a lot of winged cat-people in my dreams.

-In both my scenarios, Lyr and Tharn, there are numerous intelligent species forming a worldwide civilization, not just one.
+In my scenario of Tharn there are numerous intelligent species forming a worldwide civilization, not just one.
 The result is a mixture of what a cynical, warlike, go-it-alone species like humans might see as big-city sophistication and innocence.
 For example, neither society has any memory of war.
 It's not the result of saintliness, just one consequence of a multispecific culture.
 Perhaps warlike species lived in prehistoric times, but species that cooperated advanced faster; either victims eventually allied to drive the warriors into marginal lands, or pacifist minorities from species practicing war joined the worldwide civilization and outbred the warriors.
 Either way, warlike societies eventually went extinct--if any even existed.
 Fliers' bones are fragile; the fossil record is thin.

 The sculpture itself?
 It's plain terracotta clay, unfired (so far; I hope to change that, for it's quite fragile as is; but I don't have easy access to a kiln right now).
 The figure's 35 cm tall (almost 14").